"So little yet so much one knows

 Classic Thai poetry translated Seni Pramoj

 I started globetrotting the day I was conceived in Tangiers, Morocco.
-And for over half a century I have never stopped.
+And for well over half a century I haven't stopped.

 I was born and raised in Europe, shuttling between winters in the chilly north and summers in the south in search of warmer climes.
 By blood I am Dutch, French, Corsican, Polish and Russian.
 By temperament, depends on whom you ask.